-- The annual Medicare Advantage Open Enrollment Period is from January 1 to March 31. - During the Medicare Advantage Open Enrollment Period, you can: - Switch to another Medicare Advantage plan with or without prescription drug coverage. - o Disenroll from our plan and obtain coverage through Original Medicare.
+- The annual Medicare Advantage Open Enrollment Period is from January 1 to March 31 and also for new Medicare beneficiaries who are enrolled in an MA plan, from the month of entitlement to Part A and Part B until the last day of the third month of entitlement. - During the Medicare Advantage Open Enrollment Period, you can: - Switch to another Medicare Advantage plan with or without prescription drug coverage. - o Disenroll from our plan and obtain coverage through Original Medicare.
 If you are enrolled in a separate Medicare prescription drug plan, you may not cancel that coverage when you switch to Original Medicare. - Your membership will end on the first day of the month after you enroll in a different Medicare Advantage plan or we get your request to switch to Original Medicare.